cARTveli Art foundation in collaboration with Dash Arts, supported by TBC Bank andRich Mix

-HERITAGE is a multi-media exhibition of five artists, brought together for the first time by cARTveli, and showing at Rich Mix in London.
+HERITAGE is a multi-media exhibition of five artists, brought together for the first time by cARTveli art foundation and Dash Arts supported by TBC Bank and Rich Mix in London.

 The artists are Irakli Bugiani, Tato Akhalkatsishvili, Uta Bekaia, Cristian Tonheiser and Levan Mindiashvili who also acted as curator.
 All are firm friends; and four of them grew up through the formal independence of Georgia from the Soviet Union in 1991.
 Individually, they investigate how historical, social and cultural constructions feed and structure the 'heritage' of an individual.
 Some convey the disappointment, malfunction and stagnation of a nation, a homeland.
 Others remind us of what it means to be a human being with our identity shaped and reshaped by social and cultural experiences.